 The disadvantages include

-•urinary symptoms often become significantly worse after surgery and sometimes a catheter is required for a period to empty the bladder
+•urinary symptoms often become significantly worse and sometimes a catheter is required for a period to empty the bladder

-•the treatment is probably less effective than surgery regarding cancer cure
+•the treatment is probably less effective than surgery regarding cancer cure for medium to high risk cancers

-•weakness of erections occurs, although possibly less commonly than after surgery or external beam radiotherapy
+•weakness of erections occurs, although possibly less commonly than after surgery or external beam radiotherapy (30-40 in every 100)

-What is cryotherapy?
+What is focal therapy?

-The prostate and its cancer can be killed by freezing the cells.
+The cancer can be killed by freezing (cryotherapy) or heating (High Intensity Focused Ultrasound, HIFU).
 To give this therapy, a general anaesthetic is necessary and a catheter needs to be placed for several days.

+The area of cancer or cancers are treated rather than the whole prostate so that the damage to collateral tissues that serve the penis for erections or control urine flow are avoided.
+This means side effects are much lower than traditional surgery or radiotherapy.
+Not all men can have focal therapy and an accurate MRI and biopsy are needed to ensure the tumour can be localised precisely.

+Advantages

-Daycase
+Daycase treatment with no cuts

+Early return to normal activities

 Low risk of incontinence (1 in 100)

+Low risk of urinary symptoms

+Low risk of erection problems (5-15 in 100) although half the men lose ability to ejaculate (dry orgasm)

 Back passage problems are rare (1 in 500)

+Disadvantages

 About 10-20 in 100 men need to have a second session of focal therapy within 5 years average follow-up

-The main advantage is that it can be given after radiotherapy if it is not effective.
-It can also be repeated.
-However, it almost always causes erectile dysfunction.
-Expertise with its use is limited in the UK.
+About 5-10 in every 100 will need surgery or radiotherapy within 5 years average follow-up

+There are no data on long term outcomes at 10 or 15 years average follow-up like there is with surgery or radiotherapy

+Only expert centres and surgeons are able to carry out focal therapy but it is offered in the NHS and privately.

 What is hormonal therapy?